siberoloji/siberoloji.github.io/content/en/docs/programming/50-kotlin/4-advancedtopics/270-2025-02-23-todo-list-application-in-kotlin.md

 ---
 ## Introduction

 A **To-Do List Application** is a simple yet practical project for learning the fundamentals of Kotlin, including data handling, user input, and file management.
 Kotlin is a modern, concise, and expressive programming language that can be used to build console-based applications.
-In this blog post, we will walk through the steps of building a **To-Do List Console Application** using Kotlin.
+In this article, we will walk through the steps of building a **To-Do List Console Application** using Kotlin.

 ## Prerequisites